 In two pre-Concepcion decisions, the California Supreme Court had held that while claims for monetary relief under the UCL and CLRA are arbitrable, claims for public injunctive relief are not.
 In Broughton v.
-Cigna Healthplans, the California Supreme Court held that public injunctive relief claims under the CLRA are inarbitrable because certain limitations on an arbitrator's ability to oversee enforcement of a public injunctive relief.
+Cigna Healthplans,554 the California Supreme Court held that public injunctive relief claims under the CLRA are inarbitrable because certain limitations on an arbitrator's ability to oversee enforcement of a public injunctive relief.
 Then, in Cruz v.
-PacifiCare Health Systems, Inc., the California Supreme Court confirmed that UCL claims for public injunctive relief are not arbitrable, but that UCL claims for restitution are.
-Although the California Supreme Court limited its holding in Cruz on the injunctive relief claim to "the circumstances of the . . . case," it did not specify the "circumstances" critical to its decision.
-With respect to UCL monetary claims for restitution, the Court reasoned that such claims are similar to damages claims under the CLRA, which it held in Broughton to be arbitrable and to not require substantial judicial supervision.
+PacifiCare Health Systems, Inc.,555 the California Supreme Court confirmed that UCL claims for public injunctive relief are not arbitrable, but that UCL claims for restitution are.
+Although the California Supreme Court limited its holding in Cruz on the injunctive relief claim to "the circumstances of the . . . case," it did not specify the damages (or individual gain) invokes the concern of Discover Bank that without class litigation or arbitration, individuals have no 'method of obtaining redress for claims which would otherwise be too small to warrant individual litigation'") (internal citations omitted).